 Many marketers that are new will hesitate to make the call to action very obvious.
 For some reason they think it’ll annoy the reader.
 It’ll look too spammy and no one likes a hard sell.

 Make sure your call to action is visibly clear in your email.
-It should be easy to locate and obvious to your reader it's what they need to click to get what they want.
-People don't have a lot of patience and if your email isn't clear without reading every word in your email, they're just simply not going to bother with it.
+It should be easy to locate and obvious to your reader.
+They should know what to click the instant they open the email.
+People don’t have a lot of patience and if your email isn’t clear without reading every word in your email, they’re just simply not going to bother with it.

 Plain text emails

 Plain text emails are emails that are just text based.
-There's no complicated layouts, graphics, colour schemes or images.
-It's just the type of email you create when you write and email yourself.
+There’s no complicated layouts, graphics, colour schemes or images.
+It’s just the type of email you create when you write an email yourself.

 Especially since, you aren’t a big company.
 You are small, you are personable and you do want to build that relationship with your readers.

 This is my favourite tip on the list.
 It doesn’t matter how rushed the person is reading your email, or how badly they are skimming.
 They will always read the top line and the bottom line.

 Adding a P.S at the bottom is the perfect way to get your reader to read a one liner that is straight to the point.